 As you can see from the photos the world-timer dial is fairly self-explanatory.
 Chopard has stuck with a traditional design, which I really like and find easy to read.
 A central hand indicates the date on the inner-most disc, whilst Dauphine-style hands point to the local time shown on the surrounding railway track circle, set by the crown at 2 o’clock.
 Stepping out further we find a large 24-hour graduated ring which operates in conjunction with the final outer disc that features the reference cities of the 24 main time zones.
 The crown at 4 o’clock allows the wearer to perform a one-time synchronisation of the world-time with the local time and then you are good to go, no further adjustment needed.

 As impressive as the outside looks we all know that it’s what inside that really counts – at least that’s what my kindergarten teacher always told me.
-In this regard the L.U.C Time Traveller One does not disappoint.
+In this regard the L.U.C Time Traveler One does not disappoint.
 Turn the watch over and visible through the exhibition case back you will discover the Caliber 01.05-L, an entirely new, COSC-certified calibre developed, produced and finished in the Chopard workshops in Fleurier, Switzerland.
 The automatic movement measures just 6.52mm thick and offers an impressive 60 hours of power in reserve.
-Expertly finished and decorated by Chopard’s in-house artisans, the Caliber OI.05-L is truly a fine piece of craftsmanship to behold as indeed is the L.U.C Time Traveller One as a whole.
+Expertly finished and decorated by Chopard’s in-house artisans, the Caliber OI.05-L is truly a fine piece of craftsmanship to behold as indeed is the L.U.C Time Traveler One as a whole.

-Specifications Chopard L.U.C Time Traveller One
+Specifications Chopard L.U.C Time Traveler One

 - Case: 42mm in your choice of Stainless Steel, 18ct Rose Gold or Platinum, water resistant to 50m.